CI/CD & Deployment Strategy

 CTA Exam Context

 If the scenario mentions change sets, the review board may be testing whether you recommend modernizing to CLI/package-based deployment.
-Acknowledge the current state, explain the risks, and propose a migration path to modern DevOps — but do not propose ripping out change sets overnight.
+Acknowledge the current state, explain the risks, and propose a migration path.
+Do not propose ripping out change sets overnight.

 Unlocked Packages

-Unlocked packages are Salesforce’s recommended approach for organizing and deploying metadata in large-scale implementations.
+Unlocked packages are Salesforce’s recommended approach for organizing and deploying metadata in large implementations.

 Package Types